 - Is there a tech solution you could harness, something that no-one else is using?

-Whatever it is that sets you apart from everyone else, own it – it’s what will make you stick in people’s minds help you win more work.
+Whatever it is that sets you apart from everyone else — own it.
+It’s what will make you stick in people’s minds and help you win more work.

 Get ready for launch